-If you ever become unable to make your own health care decisions or manage your own finances—because of injury, serious illness, or advanced age—you probably want your partner to step in and take care of you.
-Unfortunately, unmarried couples, unlike their married counterparts, often aren't permitted to handle medical or financial decisions for each other without signed authorization.
+If you ever become unable to make your own health care decisions or manage your own finances because of injury, serious illness, or advanced age, you probably want your partner to step in and take care of you.
+The same is true if you aren't in a relationship but want a good friend to take on this role.
+But unlike married couples, people who aren't married to each other usually aren't permitted to handle medical or financial decisions for each other.

 Every state has laws authorizing individuals to create simple documents setting out their wishes about the type of medical treatment they do (or do not) want to receive if they are unable to communicate their preferences.
 These documents may also name someone to make medical decisions on the signer's behalf.
-These documents are particularly important for unmarried partners.
+These documents are particularly important for unmarried partners and anyone who's not in a relationship.
 If you don't take the time to prepare them and you become incapacitated, doctors will turn to a family member designated by state law to make medical decisions for you.
 Most states list spouses, adult children, and parents as top-priority decision makers, making no mention of unmarried partners.

-A durable power of attorney for finances allows you to name someone you trust (called your "attorney-in-fact" or "agent") to handle your finances if you become unable to take care of yourself.
+With a durable power of attorney for finances, you may name someone you trust (called your "attorney-in-fact" or "agent") to handle your finances if you become unable to take care of yourself.
 Every state recognizes this type of document.

-As with documents directing medical care, you should seriously consider making a durable power of attorney for finances if you want your partner to manage your money if you can’t.
-If you don't prepare the document and you later become incapacitated, your partner or other family members will have to ask a court for authority over your financial affairs.
-These proceedings, called “conservatorship proceedings,” can be time-consuming and expensive—and they can be disastrous for unmarried couples if the court names another family member to take over, especially if your finances have been intertwined with those of your partner for a long time.
+As with documents directing medical care, you should seriously consider making a durable financial power of attorney if you want your partner or friend to manage your money when you aren't able to do so.
+If you don't prepare the document and you later become incapacitated, your partner, relative, or friend will have to ask a court for authority over your financial affairs.
+These conservatorship proceedings can be time-consuming and expensive.
+And they can be disastrous for unmarried couples if a judge appoints another family member or even a stranger to take over, especially if your finances have been intertwined with those of your partner for a long time.

-You can make your financial power of attorney effective immediately or you can specify that it should go into effect only if you become incapacitated; the latter is called a "springing" power of attorney.
-While some people are more comfortable making a springing document, an immediately effective document holds a potential advantage for unmarried couples in a long-term trusting relationship.
-If you make your document effective immediately, your partner can handle financial transactions for you at any time, even when you are not incapacitated.
+You can make your financial power of attorney effective immediately or you can specify that it should go into effect only if you become incapacitated (what's called a "springing" power of attorney).
+Some people are more comfortable making a springing document.
+But for couples in long-term, trusting relationships, making the document effective immediately can have advantages.
+That way, your partner can handle financial transactions for you at any time, even when you're not incapacitated.
 This can be useful if you are out of town, under the weather, or temporarily unavailable for any other reason.

-When you make a durable power of attorney for finances, you can give your partner (or other attorney-in-fact) as much or as little control over your finances as you wish--from using your assets to pay your bills and everyday expenses to operating your small business.
+When you make a durable power of attorney for finances, you can give your partner (or other attorney-in-fact) as much or as little control over your finances as you wish.
+The powers you grant may include:

 There are a number of ways to find the proper health care and power of attorney forms for your state.
 You don't usually need to consult a lawyer to obtain or prepare them.
 Here are some good sources for forms and instructions: